MengQiuchen/cPeaks/Tutorials/docs/Tutorials.md

 python main.py -f demo/test_fragment.tsv.gz -b demo/test_barcodes.txt --reference hg19
 ```

-The resulting output will include a `barcode.txt` and a `.mtx` file housing the mapping matrix.
+The resulting output includes a `barcode.txt` and a `.mtx` file housing the mapping matrix.

 To use hg19 as a reference of mapping, you can run:
 ```bash